who we are :: staff ::

 Marge is passionate about building the human capacity to generate economic and environmental sustainability, with particular emphasis on the built environment.
 Her current strategy work addresses both technical and human behavior knowledge gaps that prevent sustainable and regenerative energy use in buildings.
 She has a strong background in nonprofit governance, education design and integrating education into energy efficiency programs to meet resource acquisition and market transformation goals.
 Marge also develops policy and program recommendations for decision makers related to green jobs, capacity building and market-based educational approaches.

 Marge serves on the Board of Directors of the New Buildings Institute.
-She holds the Environmental Nonprofit Advocate seat on the U.S. Green Building Council's Board of Directors and also chairs its Education Steering Committee.
+She holds the Environmental Nonprofit Advocate seat on the U.S. Green Building Council's Board of Directors, is the Chair-Elect for 2014 and also chairs its Education Steering Committee.
 Marge is also a member of the Energy Sector Subcommittee of the Wisconsin Council on Workforce Investment, chairs the Corporate Social Responsibility Advisory Council for Meeting Professionals International and served on the MPI Board of Directors.

 Marge's work includes